 Python Syntax

 Python syntax refers to the set of rules that define how a Python program is written and interpreted.
-It dictates how you structure code using elements like variables, functions, loops, and conditionals.
-Here are some key aspects of Python syntax:

 Python has a simple, statement-based syntax.
-However, there are a few properties you need to know about
+However, there are a few properties you need to know about.

 1. Case Sensitivity